mr3mre/RefReminder/readme.txt

 Göksu Şenerkek - FoodSelect class and Login class.
 I tried some database connections between login page and user database and storage page and food database.
 They are not completed.
 Hayrullah Emre Taş - Recipe, Recommendation class, and MenuBar class.
 I learned a bit how to use APIs.
 Some methods of these classes will be completed.
-Eren Karakaş - Food and Storage classes, some early work in SceneBuilder and SQL to learn workflow Amir Aliyev - User, Settings and Feedback classes.
-First version of UI for Settings and Feedback pages.
+Eren Karakaş - Food and Storage classes, some early work in SceneBuilder and SQL to learn workflow Amir Aliyev - User, SettingsPage and Feedback classes.
+First version of UI for SettingsPage and Feedback pages.